 Benefits under the Frozen Deferred Compensation Plan will be paid at the time and form as previously specified by our Named Executive Officers.
 Such amounts may be paid in the form of a single lump sum payment or annual installments over a period of up to 10 years.
 Amounts invested in our common stock may be paid in shares of Company common stock, with fractional shares paid in cash, at the discretion of the Compensation Committee.
 Each of our Named Executive Officers may change the time and/or form of payment, by making an election with the plan administrator at least one year before the date his Frozen Deferred Compensation Plan Accounts would be paid.
-In addition, the Frozen Deferred Compensation Plan permits our Named Executive Officers have elected specific times of distribution rather than having their benefits distributed at termination of employment under the deferred compensation plans.
+In addition, the Frozen Deferred Compensation Plan permits our Named Executive Officers to obtain an earlier distribution in the event of Hardship as defined under the Frozen Deferred Compensation Plan.
+All of our Named Executive Officers have elected specific times of distribution rather than having their benefits distributed at termination of employment under the deferred compensation plans.